cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 (2) creates a new instance of the Notification class.

 !!!
 A word about `HTML_SNIPPET`s
-    Right now it's possible to update a component’s Jinja template, forget to update the corresponding JavaScript,
+    Right now it’s possible to update a component’s Jinja template, forget to update the corresponding JavaScript,
     and the unit tests would still pass, because they're using their own `HTML_SNIPPET`.